Alpha-Vision-Era/Tamaanic-/README.md

 ## Attribution

-Tamaanic – Symbol of Wellness
+Tamaanic is a healing methodology and research initiative developed under the Center of Divine Architecture Studies (CODAS).
+All intellectual, conceptual, and structural elements have been created and documented by:

-Developed and authored by Syed Waleed Mehboob Ali, Founder of CODAS (Center of Divine Architecture Studies).
+Syed Waleed Mehboob Ali

-All concepts, case studies, healing methods, and terminologies including Cognitive Holographic Mapping (CHM) and its extensions are original intellectual property unless otherwise stated.
+Founder – CODAS
+Developer – Tamaanic
+Official Email: tamaanic@gmail.com
+Official Website: tamaanic.vercel.app

+Tamaanic's research, publication, and community operations function as sub-departments under CODAS’ institutional framework.

 All rights reserved.
 ‎